Jbleezy/BO1-Reimagined/README.md

 * Cosmonaut's name above its head is now always "Cosmonaut"

 ## Maps
+* Easter egg songs can now be reactivated once the song is over

 ### Nacht Der Untoten
 * Removed Character dialog